 There are any number of reasons why a user may want to switch the model they are using for generation

-• Newer models may be more prone to hallucinations and errors, since they have had less time to improve through feedback and QA
+• Different models may be more prone to hallucinations and errors, based on their training data and foundational prompt

 • Commercially, they may not want to spend the money or tokens to use a newer model.
 Older models can be used to hone a prompt before it is applied to updated data